omni-us/jsonargparse/README.rst

 In this case the default value will still be an instance of :code:`Calendar`.
 The difference is that the parsing methods would provide a dict with :code:`class_path` and :code:`init_args` instead of the class instance.
-Furthermore, if :py:meth:`.ArgumentParser.instantiate_subclasses` is used a new instance of the class is created thereby avoiding issues related to the mutability of the default.
+Furthermore, if :py:meth:`.ArgumentParser.instantiate_classes` is used a new instance of the class is created thereby avoiding issues related to the mutability of the default.